Register an animal feed business with the council and find further information on animal feed legislation.

 The rules mainly apply to feed for farmed livestock but also covers feed for what are called "non-food producing animals".
 This typically means animals kept in zoos, circuses and laboratories, creatures living freely in the wild, and pets.
 It does not include horses and rabbits, which since 1 September 2010 have been classified as food-producing animals.

-The FSA is responsible for improving food safety right through the food chain.
+The Food Standards Agency FSA is responsible for improving food safety right through the food chain.
 This includes improving hygiene on the farm and ensuring that human health is not put at undue risk through what is fed to animals.

 The FSA helps create the rules on animal feed.
 The animal health team at the council deal with movement licensing, animal by-products and welfare issues.